top of page

 Eric Orozco

-Eric enjoys participating in collaborative projects for affordable housing development, mass transit and community regeneration.
-His planning and design experience encompasses many of North Carolina’s rapid transit and high-profile development projects.
-A special focus of his work is addressing the historical inequities of urban planning practices, and he has brought this work to bear on the Charlotte Center City 2040 Vision Plan, 5 Points Forward for Charlotte’s Historic West End, and the Charlotte Future 2040 Comprehensive Plan, which all focus on equity creation as the central orientation of the plans.
-He is a LEED Accredited Professional in Neighborhood Development and has served as a Project Administrator in green development projects.
-His comprehensive experience, from community engagement through construction, gives him the ability to expertly design for community resilience and environmental sustainability.
+Eric is also a published writer, an avid illustrator, and a frequent volunteer in local community initiatives.
+His planning and design experience encompasses many of North Carolina's rapid transit and high-profile development projects.
+A special focus of his work is addressing the historical inequities of urban planning practices, and he has brought this work to bear on the Charlotte Center City 2040 Vision Plan, 5 Points Forward for Charlotte's Historic West End, and the Charlotte Future 2040 Comprehensive Plan.
+Eric's comprehensive experience, from community engagement through construction, gives him the ability to expertly design for community resilience and environmental sustainability.
+He is an active board member of the Historic West End Partners and has contributed to the foundation of Charlotte's first community land trust, the West Side CLT.

 bottom of page